akincm/duplic/README.md

 cmp: Uses the python filecmp module to compare files.

 sha: Compares the SHA-1 hash files.
+(Deprecated)

 icmp: Same as cmp but only compares files with same file extensions.
+(Fast but will skip check for redundant files with different file extensions, though resulting in lower runtimes)